Online Access to Medical Records

 Being able to see your summary care record online might help you to manage your medical conditions.
 It also means that you can even access it from anywhere in the world should you require medical treatment while abroad.
 If you decide not to join or wish to withdraw, this is your choice and practice staff will continue to treat you in the same way as before.
 This decision will not affect the quality of your care.

 For further information on how to register for these services, please speak to our reception team who will be happy to guide you through the process.
-Please note, you will be required to provide 2 forms of identification to enable this service.
+Please note, you will be required to provide 2 forms of identification to enable this service - one needs to be photographic, ie: passport/driving license and the other MUST be a bank statement.
+We cannot accept utility bills.

 Access to Detailed Coded Medical Records